twbs/rfs/README.md

 [npm-url]: https://npmjs.org/package/rfs

 ## About
 RFS stands for Responsive Font-Size, easy to remember, easy to use.
-It’s a desktop-first approach which automatically calculates the correct font-size for every screen width.
+It’s a desktop-first approach which **automatically calculates the correct font-size** for every screen width.
 Desktop-first approach means you just have got to define your font-size for big screens and the font-size will automatically decrease for smaller screens.
-RFS is a SCSS-mixin which generates the responsive css for you.
+RFS is a **SCSS-mixin** which generates the responsive css for you.

 ## The main advantages of using RFS
-- Font-sizes will rescale for every screen width
+- Font-sizes will rescale for every screen width, this prevents long words from being chopped off the screen
-- Super easy to use, no need to define mappings for each font-size
+- Super easy to use, no need to define complex configurations for each font-size
 - Font-sizes of all text-elements will always remain in relation with each other
 - Rem-based font-sizes will allow the user to change his default font-size in his browser.
-People with bad vision can therefore set their font-size bigger to increase readability.
+People with limited vision can therefore set their font-size bigger to increase readability.

-## What does this algorithm do?
+## How does it work?
 The algorithm splits the calculation of the font-size in 2:

 - 1 Static font-size for bigger screens